 Diet

-Because of its massive size, Tylosaurus was able to become an apex predator with ease, thus ensuring that nothing was off-limits.
-They were known to have eaten fish, sharks, some flightless birds, enormous plesiosaurs, along with other mosasaurs.
-Even though Tylosaurus had strong jaws and huge teeth, it’s possible that these weren’t its main methods of striking in the conventional sense.
+Because of their massive size, they easily became an apex predator, thus ensuring that nothing was off-limits.
+The stomach contents were known to have fish, turtles, seabirds, sharks, smaller creatures, some flightless birds, enormous plesiosaurs, and other mosasaurs.
+They had strong jaws and huge teeth that failed the prey to escape the lethal grip of this sea monster.

 Reproduction